oracle-livelabs/developer/db-application-development/dotnet-development/dotnet-development.md

       ![managed access core](images/managed-access-core.png "managed access core")

 6. Execute the app by running **dotnet run** from the command line.
-You should see the customers sample data
+You should see the customers data

       ```
       <copy>